Go to Content 1 Go to Home 2 Go to Navigation 3 Go to Search 4 Go to Sitemap 5

 9e6fb32d-b0c1-4d82-8474-b5f919a06f96.png

-The case returned to the Tribunal’s agenda following a request for review by Commissioner Camila Cabral Pires-Alves.
-In presenting her opinion, she endorsed the arguments put forward by Thomson, adding considerations regarding the need to gather data on the economic structure underlying production and value appropriation in the market relationship under analysis.
+Commissioner Camila Alves endorsed Mr Thomson’s arguments, adding that is necessary to gather data related to the economic structure underlying production and value appropriation in the market relationship under analysis.
 Commissioners Carlos Jacques and José Levi expressed similar views.
-The rapporteur for the case, former commissioner and president Gustavo Augusto also amended his vote to reflect the reasoning set out in the concurring opinion.
+Former President Gustavo Augusto, rapporteur of the case, also amended his opinion to reflect that of Mr Thomson’s.

 Background

-The case originated from a determination by CADE’s Tribunal, which identified the need to further investigate the competitive conditions in the search market and in the vertically related news market, particularly regarding Google’s use of content produced by publishers.
+The case originated after CADE’s determination, which identified the need to further investigate the competitive conditions in the search market and the vertically related news market, particularly regarding Google’s use of content produced by publishers.

-The judgment began with the rapporteur’s opinion in favour of dismissal.
-However, Acting President Diogo Thomson requested a review of the case to conduct a more thorough investigation.
+The session began with Rapporteur Gustavo Augusto’s opinion in favour of the dismissal of the case.
+However, Interim President Thomson requested a review of the case for an in-depth analysis.

 In-depth analysis

-In his analysis, Thomson highlighted that the conduct under investigation is not limited to the form it took at the time the inquiry was initiated, in 2019 — characterised by the automated collection of journalistic content available on the web, followed by its partial display on the search engine’s results page, through headlines, excerpts and images, with potential impacts on traffic routing and publishers’ monetisation.
+In his analysis, Mr Thomson highlighted that the conduct under investigation is not limited to the 2019 enquiry — characterised by the automated collection of journalistic content available on the web, followed by its partial display on the search engine’s results page, through headlines, excerpts and images, with potential impacts on traffic routing and publishers’ monetisation.

-According to the opinion, the conduct has evolved significantly with the incorporation of features based on generative artificial intelligence, capable of synthesising information directly within the search interface.
-Thus, it pointed out that this technological transformation significantly alters the dynamics of access, visibility and monetisation of journalistic content in the digital environment.
+He claimed that the conduct has evolved significantly with the incorporation of features based on generative artificial intelligence, capable of synthesising information directly within the search interface.
+Thus, such technological transformation considerably changes the dynamics of access, visibility, and monetisation of journalistic content in the digital environment.

-The opinion further emphasised that, in this context, the relationship between Google and publishers could take on the characteristics of structural dependence, given that a significant share of news outlets’ traffic relies on the search mechanisms of the company under investigation to reach its audience.
-Such dependence, combined with the platform’s role as an essential intermediary, may facilitate the unilateral imposition of conditions for the use of content.
+The relationship between Google and publishers could take on the characteristics of structural dependence, since a significant share of news outlets’ traffic relies on search mechanisms of the company under investigation to reach its audience.
+Such dependence, combined with the platform’s role as an essential intermediary, could facilitate the unilateral imposition of conditions for the use of content.

-The opinion also proposed a specific analytical framework for assessing conduct of this nature in digital markets, with an emphasis on elements such as structural dependence, the imposition of commercial conditions, the extraction of value, and the existence of appreciable competitive harm.
+From this perspective, Mr Thomson developed the hypothesis that the conduct may be a case of abuse of dominant position.
+He proposed a specific analytical framework to assess conducts of this nature in digital markets, emphasising elements such as the structural dependence, imposition of commercial conditions, extraction of value, and competitive harm.

 Access case no. 08700.003498/2019-03